 Your landlord should work on the recommendations from Environmental Health in a timely manner.
 If your landlord does not complete the recommendations in a reasonable amount of time, you can file a Form 2 – Application for Enforcement of Statutory or Other Conditions of Rental Agreement with the Rental Office.

 A hearing will be scheduled after you file a Form 2.
 The hearing may take place in your rental unit as part of an inspection.
 The Rental Property Officer will view the condition of your apartment, hear testimony from you and your landlord, and review evidence.
 Present any evidence you have, including communications with your landlord, Environmental Health inspection letter, and anything else you think should be included.
-Find out more about How to Prepare for a Hearing.
+Find out more about Preparing for a Hearing.

 An order will be issued following the hearing.
 Read the full order and note the requirements for both you and your landlord.
 Note dates that health concerns must be addressed by.
 If you have any questions about the order, communicate with the Rental Property Officer as soon as possible.